ICESAT-2HackWeek/sea-ice-tutorials/.ipynb_checkpoints/README-checkpoint.md

 The laser is split into 6 beams (three pairs of strong and weak beams) which provide individual profiles of elevation.
 The multiple beams address the need for unambiguous separation of ice sheet slope from height changes.
 For sea ice, this provides multiple profiles of sea ice and sea surface heights, increasing overall profiling coverage and enabling assessments of beam reliability.

 The beam configuration and their separation are shown above: the beams within each pair have different transmit energies (‘weak’ and‘strong’, with an energy ratio between them of approximately 1:4) and are separated by 90 m in the across-track direction.
 The beam pairs are separated by ~3.3 km in the across-track direction, and the strong and weak beams are separated by ~2.5 km in the along-track direction.
+The observatory orientation is an important consideration, as this changes the labelling of the beams - i.e. 'gt1r' refers to the left-side strong beam when in the forward direction (beam 5) but the left-side weak beam when in the backward direction (beam 2).

 The ICESat-2 products of most interest to the sea ice community are:

 * ATL03: Along-track photon heights (1.
 ATL03.ipynb tutorial)
 * ATL07: Along-track segment surace heights (2.
 ATL07.ipynb tutorial)